takumab/ft_organisations/README.md

 ## FT Organisations

 A simple CRUD API that allows you to create, read, update and delete organisations.
 Organisations have three properties in which you can update.
-Name (type String, require: true), year (type Number), and revenue (type Number).
+Name (type String, required: true), year (type Number), and revenue (type Number).
-In

 ## Getting Started